moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ```js title="src/wagmi.ts"
 --8<-- 'code/builders/toolkit/wallets/rainbowkit/wagmi.ts'
 ```
 To add support for the demo EVM appchain on Tanssi, update `wagmi.ts` as shown above.
-The next section explains how to generate the `projectId` value for WalletConnect in the next section.
+The following section explains how to generate the `projectId` value for WalletConnect.

 ## Manual Setup